ray-project/ray/doc/source/tune/api_docs/env.rst

   for any other search algorithms.
 * **TUNE_NODE_SYNCING_MIN_ITER_THRESHOLD**: When syncing trial data between nodes, only sync if this many iterations were recorded for the trial or the minimum time threshold was met.
 Defaults to ``2``.
-Disabled when using external storage (e.g. cloud storage).
+Disabled when using external storage (e.g., cloud storage).
 * **TUNE_NODE_SYNCING_MIN_TIME_S_THRESHOLD**: When syncing trial data between nodes, only sync if this much time has been spent training or the minimum iteration threshold was met.
 Defaults to ``10`` (seconds).
-  Disabled when using external storage (e.g. cloud storage).
+  Disabled when using external storage (e.g., cloud storage).
 * **TUNE_PLACEMENT_GROUP_PREFIX**: Prefix for placement groups created by Ray Tune.
 This prefix is used e.g. to identify placement groups that should be cleaned up on start/stop of the tuning run.
 This is initialized to a unique name at the start of the first run.